independentreserve/websockets/orderbook-ticker.md

 ### OrderChanged - Order modified Event

 The OrderChanged event is published with updated volume when an order is filled or partially filled due to a trade.
-Fully filled orders will have `"Volume":0`

 ```json
 {